kburchfiel/rope/README.md

 **5.5.
 Stories in the phrases deck**

 Originally, the phrases deck did not have any stories added for it.
-However, during my review process, I realized that these stories would be very helpful, so I started to add them in (and, as of 2/15/2020, am still in the process of writing stories).
+However, during my review process, I realized that these stories would be very helpful, so I ended up adding in about 625 of them.
+(The number of stories is subject to change over time).

 The explanation of stories found in the single-word deck section of this readme also applies to the stories for the phrase deck.
 Note, however, that there will sometimes be parentheses and outlines separating elements of a phrase in my stories.
 Although this might make the phrase somewhat harder to distinguish, I believe that these stories will still be helpful.